yoshiharuyamashita/yoshiharuyamashita.com/content/about.md

 ## About this site

-This site is powered by [Hugo](//gohugo.io) and is hosted from my GitHub repository.
+This site is generated using [Hugo](//gohugo.io) and is hosted from my GitHub [repository](//github.com/yoshiharuyamashita/yoshiharuyamashita.com).
+The layout originally comes from Yahoo's Pure CSS site [here](//purecss.io/layouts/side-menu/).
+I've modified it so that it can be used with Hugo.
+Icons are from [Font Awesome](//fontawesome.io/) and fonts from [Google Fonts](//www.google.com/fonts).